traumedy/Video-Download/README.md

 In `Format selection` specify `Audio+Video by quality` and `Best quality` to download the best quality file.

+ffmpeg is only required if you select format options that require post processing.

 ## Notes

 Tested with browsers: